astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 Bob would therefore conclude that event P happens 6.5 s before event Q (halfway between 9 s and 4 s, as indicated by the horizontal arrow).
-Given that he measures light to take 5 s to go out and back, Bob would calculate that event P happened 2.5 light seconds away from him.
-Bob would therefore conclude that to reach Q from P, Asha covered 2.5 light seconds of distance in 6.5 s of time and is therefore moving at 5/13 the speed of light, or $\beta_{\rm Asha}=0.385$.
+Let's call T the event on Bob's worldline that he infers to be at the same time as P.  Given that he measures light to take 5 s to go out and back, Bob would calculate that event P happened 2.5 light seconds away from him.
+Bob would therefore conclude that to reach Q from P, Asha covered 2.5 light seconds of distance in 6.5 s of time and is therefore moving at 5/13 the speed of light, or $\beta_{\rm Asha}=0.385$ (which means the Lorentz factor between the two reference frames is $\gamma_R = 1.0835).

 The situation gets more complex when we consider the events from Asha's point of view.
 The interval between P and Q in this situation,